 Part 2: Research, Considerations, and Cautions for Protocol

-Several studies are underway to prove the effectiveness of vitamin C against the coronavirus, most notably this study, which completes at the end of September about the use of the ascorbic acid form of vitamin C in patients with COVID-19.
-As well as this study on vitamin C infusion for the treatment of severe COVID-19 infected pneumonia.
+Several studies are underway to prove the effectiveness of vitamin C against the coronavirus, most notably this study, that completes at the end of September about the use of the ascorbic acid form of vitamin C in patients with COVID-19, as well as a study on vitamin C infusion for the treatment of severe COVID-19 infected pneumonia.
 Based on the promising results of these studies seriously sick coronavirus patients in New York are being given massive doses of intravenous vitamin C. The patients who are receiving the high dose intravenous vitamin C (IVC) treatments are reported to be doing significantly better than the ones who did not receive the vitamin C.

-According to this article in Science Direct, they ask the question if high intravenous doses of vitamin C (IVC) can prevent and treat COVID-19.
-In it, they reference three previous clinical studies with a total of 146 patients with sepsis given high dose IVC infusions.
+According to an article in Science Direct, they ask the question if high intravenous doses of vitamin C (IVC) can prevent and treat COVID-19, they reference three previous clinical studies with a total of 146 patients with sepsis who were given high dose IVC infusions.
 The study reported that vitamin C shortened the stays in ICU by 97.8% and resulted in a significant reduction in the mortality rate.
 This same article also reported on high-dose IVC being successfully used in the treatment of 50 moderate to severe cases of COVID-19 in China.
 It showed that the oxygenation index improved in real-time, and all the patients were cured and discharged.

-Physicians weekly recently published an article titled High-Dose IV Vitamin C on ARDS by COVID-19: A Possible Low-Cost Ally with a Wide Margin of Safety.
-In this article they discuss that the preclinical findings on vitamin C’s effects on respiratory distress and shows that vitamin C down-regulates inflammatory genes which inhibits the cytokine storm.
+Physicians Weekly recently published an article entitled High-Dose IV Vitamin C on ARDS by COVID-19: A Possible Low-Cost Ally with a Wide Margin of Safety.
+In this article they discuss the preclinical findings on vitamin C’s effects on respiratory distress and shows that vitamin C down-regulates inflammatory genes which inhibits the cytokine storm.
 The article also states that in regards to safety most studies report no adverse effects to be caused from large doses of vitamin C.

-Here is an excellent article with additional rationale for vitamin C treatment of COVID-19 and other viruses as well as further published evidence on vitamin C for treating complications of COVID-19 and other viral infections.
+Here is an excellent article with additional rationale for vitamin C treatment of COVID-19 and other viruses as well as another article on the evidence for vitamin C treating complications with COVID-19.